cosmos/ibc/spec/core/ics-033-multi-hop/README.md

 1. Scan source chain for IBC messages to relay.
 2. Read the connectionHops field in from the scanned message to determine the channel path.
 3. Lookup connection endpoints via chain registry configuration and update the clients associated with the connections in the channel path to reflect the latest consensus state on the sending chain including the key/value to be proven.
-4. Query for proof of connection, and consensus state for each intermediate connection in the channel path to the destination connection.
+4. Query for proof of connection, and consensus state for each intermediate connection in the channel path.
 5. Query proof of packet commitment or handshake message commitment on source chain.
-6. Submit proofs and data to RPC endpoint on destination chain.
+6. Submit proofs and data to RPC endpoint on receiving chain.

 Relayers are connection topology aware with configurations sourced from the [chain registry](https://github.com/cosmos/chain-registry).